-B.1 Non-collection of children from school
+B.1 Non-collection of children from school This section applies to primary schools only

 The school will put in place a policy regarding handing over children to adults who are not their parent or known carer at the end of the school day.
 Parents will be asked to provide the details of the person who will normally collect the child and will be informed of the need to notify the school in advance if this changes, giving details of the person authorised to collect the child.
 The school will also ensure that the details of at least two people who can be contacted in an emergency in the event that the child is uncollected.